- About Us

 The Center for Science, Technology and Society would like to thank Pat for his visionary leadership in creating a transformational program for social entrepreneurs.
 The collaboration with Jim Koch, and the esteemed global network of partners that Jim built in his role as Executive Director of the Center, and the innovative curricula contributed by Al Bruno made it possible to turn the vision into reality for social good.

 Cynthia Graebe of SCU provided extraordinary love, care and program administration during the first year launch.
 Sherrill Dale, orchestrated the program and facilitated every aspect of the experience for 10 years.
-Since 2007 Dr. Eric Carlson, a successful entrepreneur, business executive, and community leader, has directed the admission process as well as various components of the in-residence program.
+From 2007 until 2012, Dr. Eric Carlson, a successful entrepreneur, business executive, and community leader, directed the admission process as well as various components of the in-residence program.
 A talented staff, students, and the generous support of insightful Silicon Valley executives, philanthropists and venture capitalists have continued to innovate and scale the program, and provide an unparalleled learning and networking experience.
 Building on the early foundation, additional global partnerships that developed include some of the leading organizations in the field.
 Pat has continued his poverty alleviation pursuits with organizations such as Ashoka, the Aspen Network of Development Entrepreneurs, IDEO, Acumen, the Rockefeller Foundation, Civic Ventures, the Second Harvest Food Bank, and the Media Policy Center.
-The origins of this work are important to understanding the early history of the GSBI.
-Its modular structure has facilitated the continuous innovation of colleagues, the engagement of network partners, and the ability to tap the work of thought leaders and leading edge practices in social entrepreneurship.
+The origins of this work are important to understanding the early history of GSBI programs.
+The modular structure has facilitated the continuous innovation of colleagues, the engagement of network partners, and the ability to tap the work of thought leaders and leading edge practices in social entrepreneurship.
 Its innovative use of technology to benefit humanity is in many respects a hallmark example of the founding spirit of the Center for Science, Technology, and Society and the foundational work of the University planning process that sought to integrate the distinct institutional values of Santa Clara University with the palpable energy and innovation that characterizes Silicon Valley.

 [iii] The Glocal Forum focused on the relationship between poverty and peace.
 It placed a particular emphasis on youth in conflict regions and the need for achieving a better balance between globalization and community needs in the context of unprecedented urban migrations